julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 In many Balkan households, women tied red thread around the waist, wrist, or underclothing when trying to conceive.
 Red was the color of blood, life, protection, and visible resistance against envy.

 It was believed to warm the womb, guard against the evil eye, and keep outside interference from disturbing conception.
-The same red thread often returned later during **[Pregnancy Protection Rituals](/pregnancy-protection-old-world-magic/)**.
+The same red thread often returned later during pregnancy protection rituals.

 ---